 - Blessed with Suck: See A Mind Is a Terrible Thing to Read below.

 - Coldblooded Torture: Allen's repertoire includes drugs to enhance pain, drugs to prevent his victims from passing out, a perfect painkiller that lets him break every bone in someone's body then allows them to contemplate the excruciating pain they're about to experience.

 - A Mind Is a Terrible Thing to Read: Zander, the telepath, finds close proximity to almost anyone distinctly uncomfortable.
 When he finally comes in close contact with Allen, this becomes a distinct disadvantage.
 Merely being close to a mind that viciously demented is torture for him.

 - Most Writers Are Writers: Russell, the main character, is a political columnist for a Canadian newspaper.

 - Mutant Draft Board: Apart from his difficulty dealing with the mental noise most people generate, Zander is also in hiding to avoid being drafted by any number of intelligence agencies.

-- Police Are Useless: When Russell gets a police officer to listen to him, she can only help him as a civilian because the police can't legally act on any of the (scant) information he has on Alan.
+- Police Are Useless: When Russell gets a police officer to listen to him, she can only help him as a civilian because the police can't legally act on any of the (scant) information he has on Allen.